alexandru-m-g/vector-tiles-sample/README.md

     # run the import from inside the container
     ogr2ogr --config PG_USE_COPY NO -f "PostgreSQL" "PG:host=postgis dbname=testdb port=5432 user=test password=test" /srv/samples/sample.geojson -nln sample_geojson -overwrite -lco OVERWRITE=YES -fieldTypeToString Real -t_srs EPSG:4326
     ```

+    To try additional files one could just add them in the *ogr2ogr/samples* folder.
+    Please note that the **zipped shapefiles need to be unzipped** before running the
+    *ogr2ogr* import command.

  1. See the newly imported layers as vector tiles in a browser.